Treaty 7: Negotiations and treaty terms

-There was also discussion surround annual payments, reserve land and education.
-The Indigenous leaders and their nations were greatly concerned about continuing to be able to hunt and fish across all of the land.
-Crowfoot waited for the arrival of Red Crow, the leader of the Kainai Nation and a trusted friend of Macleod before making any decisions with the treaty.
-Once Red Crow arrived, Crowfoot explained to him to the best of his abilities about what he believed the treaty to be about.
+There was also discussion surrounding annual payments, reserve land, and education.
+The Indigenous leaders and their nations were greatly concerned about their ability to continue to hunt and fish across all of the land.
+Crowfoot waited for the arrival of Red Crow, the leader of the Kainai Nation and a trusted friend of Macleod, before making any decisions about the treaty.
+Once Red Crow arrived, Crowfoot explained to him, to the best of his abilities, what he believed the treaty to be about.
 Once Crowfoot explained to Red Crow about the treaty and its terms, the treaty was agreed upon by all the leaders and was signed on September 22, 1877.
 The treaty involved 130,000 km2 of land stretching from the Rocky Mountains to the Cypress Hills, the Red Deer River and the US border.
-The terms of the treaty stated that all nations still maintained the right to hunt on the land and in exchange for giving up the land each nation was to receive reserves of 1 mi2 per family of five and in proportion to that number depending on whether the family was larger or smaller.
-Along with the exchange of land an immediate payment was given to every man, woman and child and the promise of annual payments of $25 to the nation's chief.
-The government also agreed to pay the salaries of the teachers on the reserves.
-The last agreement was that each family would be given livestock proportion to their family size.
-These were the terms agreed upon in exchange for the Indigenous people's land.
-There is very strong evidence to support that the Indigenous people did not understand that they were surrendering their land to the government.
+The terms of the treaty stated that all nations still maintained the right to hunt on the land, and that, in exchange for giving up ownership of the land, each nation was to receive reserves of 1 mi2 per family of five, with proportional adjustments made for families of a larger or smaller number than that.
+Along with the exchange of land, an immediate payment was given to every man, woman, and child, along with the promise of annual payments of $25 to the nation's chief.